20 World-Famous Dishes You Can Finally Eat as a Vegetarian

 The vegetarian version of beef Wellington at the Flemings Mayfair Hotel London in England is a unique spin on this favorite of carnivores.
 Its main ingredients are sweet potatoes, butternut squash, mushrooms, spinach, and crepe with a butternut beurre blanc sauce.
 Find out where the name “beef Wellington” comes from, along with the names of 15 other iconic foods.

 If you’re a fan of currywurst but are put off by the meat inside, try the vegan currywurst at Blatt Beer & Table in Omaha, Nebraska.
 It has a meatlike texture and is topped with caraway kraut and German rosemary mustard and served on a pretzel bun.
 It has all the traditional currywurst flavors, such as smoked paprika, cumin, and, of course, curry.
-Read more about international destinations for foodies.

 The stunning Aria Hotel Budapest, part of the Library Hotel Collection, in Hungary serves traditional Hungarian lecsó in vegetarian form.
 It is a traditional stew containing fresh tomatoes, bell peppers, onions, garlic, and, of course, paprika.
 Normally, it comes with sausage and can be sautéed in bacon fat, but the skilled chef at the hotel makes a delicious version for vegetarians.
 Here are some healthy foods that are more nutritious than you thought.